rkujawa91/OpenCL-project/README.md

 # OpenCL-project
-Final year project using openCL to accelrate encryption
+Final year project using openCL to accelerate encryption